aliinS/weatherAPI_laravel/README.md

 [ENG]

-Connect to an API ang fetch info
+Connect to an API and fetch info.

-Cache data
+Cache data.

-Return info (if possible, with image)
+Return info (if possible, with image).

 Exmpl:https://openweathermap.org/price